DanpowerGruppe/Chia/README.md

 ## Log

-Once you set configured your filewriter you can now log to Application Insight or just to a local file
+Once you set configured your initbuilder you can now log to Application Insight or just to a local file

 There are three many log functions. `logStarting`, `logFinished` and `logCritical`.